Course Description

 - Describe credentials and privileged access protection

-- Describe and perform hardening of Windows Server
+- Describe and perform Windows Server hardening

 - Describe and implement JEA on Windows Server